List of Case Closed characters: Kaito Kid

 Originally the protagonist of Gosho Aoyoma's Magic Kaito series, Kaito Kid (怪盗キッド, Kaitō Kiddo) is a gentleman thief who employs the use of magic tricks to steal gems in his heists.
 He is a master of disguise and often escapes from the police through the use of his hang glider.
 He appears in Case Closed to perform daring thefts while a large audience watches.
 His true identity is Kaito Kuroba (黒羽 快斗, Kuroba Kaito).
 His striking resemblance to Jimmy Kudo allows him to impersonate Jimmy without the use of a mask.

 Makoto Kyogoku

 Makoto Kyogoku (京極 真, Kyōgoku Makoto) is Serena Sebastian's long distance boyfriend.
 Dubbed "The Prince of Kicks", he is the captain of his karate team at Haido High School.
-He first became interested in Serena after seeing her cheering on her friend Rachel at a martial arts tournanment.
+He first became interested in Serena after seeing her cheering on her friend Rachel at a martial arts tournament.
 The two later fell deeper in love when he saved her from a knife attack at a summer villa, confessing his feelings for her afterwards.